International cooperation on quality assurance in higher education

 UKÄ is an affiliate member of the European organisation ENQA.
 The former Swedish National Agency for Higher Education (now the Swedish Higher Education Authority, UKÄ) was previously a member but became an affiliate member in 2012 when a review showed that the Agency did not meet the standards of Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
-UKÄ intends to apply for full membership in ENQA.
+UKÄ is in the process of applying for full membership in ENQA.

 At a Ministerial conference in Bergen, Norway, in May 2005 the participating countries agreed to adopt the standards and guidelines, drafted by ENQA, in consultation and co-operation with the EUA (European University Association), ESU (European Students Union) and EURASHE (European Association of Institutions in Higher Education).